merapar/gracenote-react-demo/README.md

 ## Available Scripts

-Before running the app copy the `.env.example` to `.env` and you fill in the GraceNote API key.
+Before running the app copy the `.env.example` to `.env` and you can fill in the GraceNote API key.
+Otherwise the app will open a window where you can fill in the API key.
+You can obtain an API key from Gracenote.
 Do not commit the `.env` file.
 If you do not fill in the API key the web app will ask you for one

 In the project directory, you can run: